 How do you feel about carrying/using a gun?

-Cases when a probation officer (or any other officer) used their gun in a bout of anger, or in a difficult moment, and killed someone are way too common… Ensure the interviewers that you are mentally stable and will not join the ranks of these officers, of people who made a wrong career choice, of people who should have never gotten this job at first place.
+Cases when a probation officer (or other officer) used their gun in a bout of anger, or in a difficult moment, and killed someone as a result, are way too common, sadly… Ensure the interviewers that you are mentally stable and will not join the ranks of these officers, of people who made a wrong career choice, of people who should have never gotten this job at first place.

 Special Tip: To know how to answer a question and to come up with a great answer on a big day are two different things.
 If you aren’t sure about your answers, or experience anxiety, have a look at an eBook I wrote recently, the Probation Officer Interview Guide.
 You will find inside some fantastic answers to all questions you may face in this interview.
 Thank you!